George A. Olah Award In Hydrocarbon Or Petroleum Chemistry

-For more than 20 years, Friend was the lone female chemistry professor at Harvard.
-She "has been a role model to a generation of women chemists," Hoffmann says.
-"It's not easy to be Harvard's only female chemist.
+In addition to holding a Northwestern faculty position, Stair is a senior scientist at Argonne National Laboratory and serves as director of two Northwestern research organizations: the Center for Catalysis & Surface Science and the Institute for Catalysis in Energy Processes.

-"At the same time, she has been an outstanding, inspirational teacher," Hoffmann continues.
-When asked about her professorial duties, Friend again displays her drive and passion for all things science: "One of the things that I like about teaching is that it's a constant challenge," she says.
-"We must innovate in teaching just as we do in research."
+Stair is the recipient of numerous awards and honors, including the Alexander von Humboldt Senior Scientist Award and the Alfred P. Sloan Fellowship.
+He has served on the editorial and advisory boards of Langmuir, Catalysis Letters, and other journals, and as a guest professor at Dalian Institute of Chemical Physics in China.

-Friend will present the award address before the Division of Catalysis Science & Technology.
+Stair will present the award address before the Division of Catalysis Science & Technology (Probationary).

 Join the conversation